 1. Talk to your midwife about any worries or anxieties

-2. It’s a good idea to attend a Preparation for Birth and Beyond (PBB) course
+2. Attend a Preparation for Birth and Beyond (PBB) course if you can

 3. Need more support?

-- Download the app free from Google Play or from the App Store.
-Read the app’s privacy policy and terms of use on the Baby Buddy website.
+You can download Baby Buddy for free from Google Play or the App Store.
+You may wish to read the app’s privacy policy and terms of use on the Baby Buddy website.

 5. Look after your general health

-- Get a good night’s sleep – you can find helpful information about sleeping safely on the Tommy’s website.
+- Rest and sleep when you can – you can find helpful information about sleeping safely on the Tommy’s website.

 - Eat well – get information about how to eat well during pregnancy

-- Get help if you’re a smoker – Leeds Stop Smoking Services offer non-judgemental support to help pregnant women stop smoking.
+- Get support to stop smoking – Leeds Stop Smoking Services offer non-judgemental support to help pregnant women stop smoking.

-- Cut out alcohol – the Department of Health has published new guidelines for pregnant women advising that no level of alcohol is safe to drink in pregnancy.
-The ‘No thanks I’m pregnant’ campaign website has local advice and support and tips to share with your friends and family on how they can support you during your pregancy.
+- Avoid alcohol – the Department of Health has published new guidelines for pregnant women advising that no level of alcohol is safe to drink in pregnancy.
+The ‘No thanks, I’m pregnant’ campaign website has local advice and support and tips to share with your friends and family on how they can support you during your pregnancy.

 - Take time to relax – try some different relaxation or breathing techniques.

-- Be mindful – mindfulness is a technique which can help to bring our attention back from worrying, or thinking too much, to the present moment.
+- Try mindfulness – mindfulness is a technique which can help to bring our attention back from worrying, or thinking too much, to the present moment.

 You can also create a Pregnancy and Post-birth Wellbeing Plan on Tommy’s website.